tensorflow/tfjs-models/coco-ssd/README.md

 You can detect objects with the model without needing to create a Tensor.
 `model.detect` takes an input image element and returns an array of bounding boxes with class name and confidence level.

-This method exists on the model that is loaded from `objectDetection.load`.
+This method exists on the model that is loaded from `cocoSsd.load`.

 ```ts
 model.detect(